-This solution is based on the intent recognition technology of Large Language Models (LLMs).
-The solution can learn complex language and user behavior patterns from massive data volumes to achieve more accurate recognition of user intents and provide a smoother and more natural interaction experience.
-This topic describes the complete development process of an LLM-based intent recognition solution based on the Qwen1.5 LLM.
+This solution leverages intent recognition technology of large language models (LLMs) to learn complex language patterns and user behavior patterns from massive data volumes.
+It enables more accurate recognition of user intents and provides a smoother, more natural interaction experience.
+This topic describes the complete development process of an LLM-based intent recognition solution using the Qwen1.5 large language model.

 Background information